r-a-h/lattinscider.com/index.md

 ### Lattin's Remains Open

 We will remain open as long as grocery stores remain open.
 Please continue to shop at our store and spend time outside on the farm.
 But, please, remember to...

-- Eat or drink only after leaving the farm
+- Use groceries only after leaving the farm
 - Wash hands often with soap and water
 - Wash hands before and after touching things or animals
 - Avoid touching your eyes, nose, or mouth with unwashed hands